Choosing a Star Tracker for Astrophotography (My Top Choice in 2026)

 The Best Star Trackers for Astrophotography

-Equatorial camera mounts are designed to align with the polar axis of the night sky so you can take long-exposure images that are free of star trailing.
-Astrophotography demands long-exposure tracked images to collect as much signal (light) as possible, and that is exactly what a star tracker allows you to do.
+Equatorial camera mounts are designed to align with the polar axis of the night sky so you can take long-exposure images free of star trailing.
+Astrophotography requires long-exposure tracked images to capture as much signal (light) as possible, which is exactly what a star tracker enables.

 Over the years, I have had many opportunities to review star trackers for astrophotography.
 I have learned that portable tracking camera mounts can vary depending on the brand you choose, from the mechanical design to the polar alignment procedure.

-In this post, I’ll discuss the topic of using a star tracker for astrophotography, and compare some of the best choices available in 2022.
-If you are interested in capturing Nightscapes, or Milky Way photography, a star tracker is arguably the most important investment you’ll make in equipment.
+In this post, I’ll discuss the topic of using a star tracker for astrophotography and compare some of the best choices available in 2026.
+If you are interested in capturing Nightscapes or Milky Way Photography, a star tracker is arguably the most important investment you’ll make in equipment.

 I’ll do my best to explain why the overall user experience is the number one factor to consider when choosing a portable tracking camera mount.
 Here is a list of my top choices to consider: